* Demographic group segmentation not available for this indicator

 only available for totals, not available for all indicators

-The persistence rate is a more complete metric of whether students are continuing their postsecondary enrollments than the retention rate, which measures the share of students who are enrolled at the same postsecondary institution one year later.
+The persistence rate is a more comprehensive metric of whether students continue their postsecondary enrollment than the retention rate, which measures the share of students who are enrolled at the same postsecondary institution one year later.

 Persistence rates measure how well students are continuing in their education; retention rates measure how well institutions retain their first-year students.

-North Carolina’s first-year persistence rate was 79%, placing our state 19st among all states and first among southern states in 2023.
+North Carolina’s first-year persistence rate was 84%, placing our state 11th among all states and first among southern states in 2024, and surpassing our state goal of 80% by 2030.
 The District of Columbia had the highest first-year persistence rate overall (92%).

 By 2030, the goal is to have 80% of North Carolina’s first-year undergraduate students persist to their second year.
 This goal was set by the myFutureNC Commission.